suit-wg/suit-mti/draft-ietf-suit-mti.md

 --- abstract

-This document specifies cryptographic algorithm profiles to be used with the Software Updates for Internet of Things (SUIT) manifest.
-These profiles define mandatory-to-implement algorithms to ensure interoperability.
+This document defines cryptographic algorithm profiles for use with the Software Updates for Internet of Things (SUIT) manifest.
+These profiles specify sets of algorithms to promote interoperability across implementations.

+The SUIT manifest, as defined in RFC 9124, provides a flexible and extensible format for describing how firmware and software updates are to be fetched, verified, decrypted, and installed on resource-constrained devices.
+To ensure the security of these update processes, the manifest relies on cryptographic algorithms for functions such as digital signature verification, integrity checking, and confidentiality.

+Given the diversity of IoT deployments and the evolving cryptographic landscape, algorithm agility is essential.
+This document groups algorithms into named profiles to accommodate varying levels of device capabilities and security requirements.
+These profiles support the use cases laid out in the SUIT architecture, published with RFC 9019.

 --- middle

 #  Introduction

-This document defines algorithm profiles intended for SUIT manifest parsers and authors, with the goal of promoting interoperability in software update scenarios for constrained nodes.
+This document defines algorithm profiles intended for authors of SUIT manifests and their recipients, with the goal of promoting interoperability in software update scenarios for constrained nodes.
 These profiles specify sets of algorithms that are tailored to the evolving security landscape, recognizing that cryptographic requirements may change over time.

 The following profiles are defined: